rmh78/NO2-Measurement/README.md

 - [ ] calibration run next to the official station "Landshuter Allee" --> 02.01.2018 14:00 -
 - [ ] define linear function with multiple linear regression
 - [ ] modify nodred flow to use linear function to calculate NO2
-- [ ] display worldmap on the nodered dashboard
+- [ ] display worldmap on the nodered dashboard using geoJSON (https://github.com/dceejay/RedMap)
-- [ ] add images to the readme page
+- [x] add images to the readme page
+- [ ] try Grafana for charts (https://grafana.com/grafana)

 # Conflicts / Issues / Findings
 * LMIC does not work in with RTOS (https://www.freertos.org) Tasks because of timing issues.
 There is no current version of the LMIC library for the ESP32.
 Because of this issue I decided to do not use tasks for measurement and sending.
 * LMIC does not work in combination with the SD card reader.
 I think it's because they are both on the SPI bus.
 Because of this issue the SD card is only used in the offline mode (used for calibration only).
 * SD card reader does not work very stable.
 First it does not work with 3.3V as described in the spec.
 Second it needs exact 5V, so I had to add an additional step-up-converter to power it.
+My first calibration-run ended with no data on the sd-card.
+I decided to switch to the internal flash-memory of the ESP32 using SPIFFS (the interface is nearly the same).